Dashrath18/kubernetes-jenkins-configuration-as-code/README.md

 # kubernetes-jenkins-configuration-as-code
-This repository contains config files to setup jenkins using JCasc
+This repository contains config files to setup jenkins using JCasc on kubernetes environment.